 Our volunteers provide invaluable support to our patients, their families, and to our hospice program.
 Help is needed working with patients and families as well as non-patient-related activities, such as fundraising/event planning, bereavement support, spiritual care support, community presentations, transportation, office work, or respite care and patient companionship.
-We invite you to attend our volunteer training.

 New & Current Volunteers:

 All hours must be documented on a Volunteer Time Sheet.

 Stoneleigh Residence Volunteer: Volunteer positions at Stoneleigh Residence include working with patients and families, lawn and garden care, light housekeeping, maintenance and other duties.